We are a dedicated team working together to provide excellence as our standard to all of our clients

 Module 2 designed the building and project-managed its construction from 1984-87, on the former site of the Rosetor and Roselea hotels which had fallen into disuse in the 70s.
 The project cost approximately £15m and was partly funded by a European grant of £3m.

 A mezzanine floor was later introduced to create the Aerobics Studio as part of Lifestyle.
 The Garden Room Restaurant was reborn as the Bay Brasserie and relocated to the ground floor to create a valuable additional function room (the Rosetor) to accommodate a range of events including weddings.
+With the take over of Parkwood, the Rosetor was then changed into a gym to allow for bigger and better facilities for the centre.

-We said goodbye to Hayley’s Diner and Neptune’s Galley was created as a family eating area overlooking poolside, but has since given way to becoming a spectators area popular with parents during swimming lessons.
+We said goodbye to Hayley’s Diner and Neptune’s Galley was created as a family eating area overlooking poolside but has since given way to becoming a spectators area popular with parents during swimming lessons.
 The Bay Brasserie became the Aqua Lounge in January 2015, shortly after this in June there was a fire at the RICC and the Aqua Lounge was refurbished again after the incident.

 LOCATED IN THE HEART OF THE ENGLISH RIVIERA – SOUTH DEVON'S BEAUTIFUL BAY